Andebugulin/WeatherOrNot/README.md

 1. Navigate to the `web-app` directory.
 2. Run `npm install` to install dependencies.
-3. Start the application with `npm start`.
+3. Start the application with `npm run dev`.

 # Usage